← Back to ResourcesCat Health

 Cat-Specific Emergencies (Easy to Miss)

-Urinary blockage (male cats — #1 cat emergency)
+Urinary blockage (the #1 male cat emergency)

-Linear foreign body (string/ribbon/floss/tinsel)
+Linear foreign body (string, ribbon, floss, tinsel)

 Lily ingestion